brimdata/zed/docs/lake/README.md

 ssh         1
 smb_files   1
 ```
-We can compute this aggregation now for any IP in the micro-index
+We can compute this aggregation now for any IP in the index
 without reading any of the original data files!
 You'll get the same
 output from this...
 ```